alex-shortt/obsidian-helper/README.md

-# obsidian-helper
+## obisdian-helper

-helper functions to operate on my obsidian files
+a place to store personal scripts to repair my second brain